 Want to set up Google Optimize in WordPress?
-Just like Google Analytics, MonsterInsights allows you to easily set up Google Optimize on your WordPress site.
+Just like Google Analytics, MonsterInsights allows you to set up Google Optimize on your WordPress site hassle-free.
 In this tutorial, we’ll show you how to how to set up Google Optimize easily on your WordPress site.

 What Is Google Optimize?

-Google Optimize is a free A/B testing and personalization product by Google that lets you easily conduct experiments to see what works best on your site.
+Google Optimize is a free A/B testing and personalization product by Google that lets you conveniently conduct experiments to see what works best on your site.

 Google Optimize is just right for small and medium-sized businesses that need powerful testing, but don’t have the budget or team resources for an enterprise-level solution.

-Best of all, it is built right on top of Google Analytics.
+Best of all, it’s built right on top of Google Analytics.
 With the Google Optimize setup, you can start using your Analytics data to conduct A/B tests and improve the user experience and conversions on your site right away.

 In order to install Google Optimize on your site, you’ll need to insert a small code snippet into your website header.
 If you’re a beginner, it can be a bit tricky.